pharo-contributions/pharo-talents/Talents.package/TalentedClass.class/README.md

 MyTalentedClass mergedClass.

-If you want to subclass your talented class,  you have to use the definition in form:
+If you want inherit from your talented class,  you have to use the definition in form:
 MyTalentedClass_merged subclass: ...

+NOTICE: bevare of usage of "super" sends in the talents because they will be interpreted in the lookup context of the merged classes and can have different behavior than you expect.